Florence Gay Travel

 If you prefer a chic hotel with a river view, I recommend Gallery Art Hotel Florence.
 Their design is quite masculine and the rooftop views are unbeatable.They also have a popular cocktail bar outside the lobby.

 Just slightly to the north, The Westin Excelsior has a similar view along the river, but a more classically designed interior.

-My second time visiting, I stayed in a magnificent Florence Airbnb in the Santa Croce neighborhood.
+My second time visiting, I stayed in a magnificent Florence villa rental in the Santa Croce neighborhood.
 I had three huge windows with shutters that opened up to the picturesque street below.